Tips for defining API's

 Have a complete set of primitive operations

 Make sure the component provides a complete set of primitive operations.
-You can add more specialized operations as necessary, and implement them using the primitive operations.
+You can add more specialized operations as necessary and implement them using the primitive operations.
 Even if you don't supply those specialized operations, clients will be able to accomplish such specialized tasks using the primitive operations.
-This way, you can avoid polluting the API with highly specialized and rarely used operations.
+This avoids polluting the API with highly specialized and rarely used operations.

-If the API is becoming too long, may be the component is doing more than what it should.
-In this case, consider splitting the component.
-Or the component may be supporting too many operations to achieve the same thing.
-In this case, strive to achieve a minimal yet complete API (refer the previous point about primitive operations).
+If the API is becoming too long, may be the component is doing more than what it should; consider splitting the component.
+Or else, the component may be supporting too many operations to achieve the same thing; strive to achieve a minimal yet complete API (refer the previous point about primitive operations).

 Make common things easy, rare things possible

 This is another way to look at the previous two points.
-The API should provide direct and easy-to-use ways to accomplish common tasks.
+On the one hand the API should provide direct and easy-to-use ways to accomplish common tasks.
 On the other hand, rarely-used highly-specialized tasks need not be directly supported; instead, we can let clients implement these operations themselves, using a combination of existing primitive operations.

 Promise less